Pre-Medicine program

 - UM-Duluth and MCW do not have a writing-intensive requirement

-- Always check with med schools' websites to verify their "additional" requirements
+- But always check with med schools' websites and verify their "additional" requirements via email

 Make your intention to pursue medicine official by adding it as an "intended pre-professional track."

-UW-La Crosse pre-medicine curriculum satisfies the minimum requirements for UW-Madison, UM-TC and Duluth, and the Medical College of Wisconsin, with additional considerations for MCAT content.
+UW-La Crosse pre-medicine curriculum satisfies the minimum requirements for UW-Madison, UM-Twin Cities, St. Cloud, and Duluth, and the Medical College of Wisconsin, with additional considerations for MCAT content.

 For specific information on prerequisites, refer to the websites for each school to which you plan to apply.
 Note that a given school may require less math, or less chemistry than what is listed here.
 In some cases, a school might require a class not listed here.
 It is the student's responsibility to plan ahead.